 “The story of my life has pretty much been looking around seeing how other people are doing it and imitating it on the fly,” Tristan said.
 “I started landing freelance graphic design jobs.
 I realized that if you act as if you’re something then you become that something.”
 This strategy worked and Tristan won a design job at Godiva Chocolatier.
 Within five years he had gone from a junior designer to an art director at the company.
 Always looking for a new challenge, Tristan decided to make the jump to an advertising agency where he could work with more creatives.

 At that time, the ALS Ice Bucket Challenge had recently gone viral and was making the rounds online.
 Tristan loved the concept behind the videos and decided to participate.
-Wanting his video to stand out, he took inspiration from the opening sequence to the TV show 24 and used it as an opportunity to learn something new.
+Wanting his video to stand out, he used the challenge as an opportunity to learn something new.
 So he taught himself video editing and motion graphics software like Adobe After Effects and Premiere.
 “I learned more about motion design and motion graphics and quickly became obsessed,” Tristan said.
 “I essentially became an animator within a year.
 I found a way to take my passion for design and make it move.”

 People are often surprised when they hear that Tristan started with oil painting and illustration, then taught himself all the digital tools he needs to be a graphic designer and animator.
 “I show people my work and they wonder, you’ve been doing this for how long?”
 Tristan said.
 “Draftsmanship is so hard and requires so much discipline that it helps you pick up anything else.
 It can’t be harder than drawing.
 We’re so lucky to have so many resources available for free or next to free.
 The only thing stopping you is your own sweat equity.”